 To serve, top bread pudding with a scoop of vanilla ice cream and banana caramel sauce.
 YUM on a plate!!

 We thoroughly enjoyed our dinner at ‘Ohana, and totally get why ‘Ohana has such a cult following.
 Everything from food to service and atmosphere is top-notch!
-You can dine with one credit on the Disney dining plan.

 Have you tried ‘Ohana before, or would you consider trying it?
 Hopefully, my experience will encourage you to make a reservation and try it for yourself!
 Please let us know your thoughts on the KtP Facebook Page.